ninjudd/drip/README.md

     LEIN_JAVA_CMD=drip

-Leiningen support for Drip is still experimental, so please report any problems you have in #leiningen on freenode.
+Leiningen support for Drip is still experimental, so please report any problems you have in #flatland on freenode.